 - Stitching came apart after a few months of light use

 How We Rated the Thirsties Potty Training Pant

 Here’s a look at how the Thirsties Training Pants earned their Cloth Diapers for Beginners star rating:

 1. Absorbency and Effectiveness

-The Thirsties training pants have a four layers of absorbent GOTS certified organic cotton and a layer of waterproof TPU laminate in the centre of the diaper, running close to the top of the diaper in the front and back, but stopping short of the waistband and sides (i.e. what’s often referred to as the “wet zone”).
-This wet zone allows the toddler to feel when they are wet, which helps with training, but keeps that wetness from leaking out onto clothing, etc.
+The Thirsties training pants have four layers of absorbent GOTS certified organic cotton and a layer of waterproof TPU laminate in the center of the diaper, running close to the top of the diaper in the front and back, but stopping short of the waistband and sides (i.e. what’s often referred to as the “wet zone”).
+This wet zone allows the toddler to feel when they are wet, which helps with training but keeps that wetness from leaking out onto clothing, etc.